 For example, an office has paid $1,000 for lawn care services that will be provided throughout the year.
 At the end of the first quarter, the company prepares reports, and since the lawn care provider has only performed a portion of their agreed services, there will be entries adjusted for the first three months totaling $250.
 The unearned revenue will amount to $750.
 In the adjusting entry, the unearned revenue account will be debited for $250, which will decrease it, and the credit to sales revenue account for the same amount will increase earned revenue and record the income.

 Unearned Revenue on Balance Sheet

 First, one needs to understand what a current liability is.
-A current liability is the amount of debt to the creditors or suppliers, which lasts during the normal operating cycle or is repaid within 12 months from the date the balance sheet of the company is prepared.
-In other words, a current liability if the company will earn it within one year or within the current operating cycle, whichever is longer.
+A current liability is the amount of debt owed to creditors or suppliers.
+This lasts during the normal operating cycle or is repaid within 12 months, depending on the nature of the business.
+Thus, one can consider unearned revenue a current liability if the company will earn it within one year or within the current operating cycle, whichever is longer.

-In the following section, we will review two ways to record unearned revenue and what journal entries will be made when the payment is received and when a service or product is partially or fully delivered.
+In the following section, we will review two ways to record unearned revenue and what journal entries will be made when the payment is received or when a service or product is partially or fully delivered.